MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-01.md

 ## Revisions and CI/CD

 To make code changes and push them to a container, you create a new Docker image with your change.
-Then, you push the image to Container Registry, and create a new [revision](/azure/container-apps/revisions) of the container app.
+Then, you push the image to Container Registry and create a new [revision](/azure/container-apps/revisions) of the container app.

 To automate this process, an optional step in the tutorial shows you how to build a continuous integration and continuous delivery (CI/CD) pipeline with GitHub Actions.
 The pipeline automatically builds and deploys your code to the Container App whenever a new commit is pushed to your GitHub repository.